-1. Introduction
+1 Introduction

 The Accountancy Programme Learning Outcomes Committee (in Dutch: Commissie Eindtermen Accountantsopleiding, CEA) is an autonomous administrative body, established by law.
 In its meeting held on 16 December 2015, CEA adopted new learning outcomes for the educational programme for accountancy in accordance with Article 49 (2a) of the Accountancy Profession Act (in Dutch: Wet op het accountantsberoep).
 These learning outcomes took effect on 1 January 2016.
-These learning outcomes have been amended for the first time as per 1 January 2017 and lastly per 1 September 2019.
+These learning outcomes have been amended several times and lastly per 1 September 2021.

-2. Basic principles and methodology
+2 Basic principles and methodology